BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 24:1 And Abraham was old, and well stricken in age: and the LORD had blessed Abraham in all things.

+24:2 And Abraham said unto his eldest servant of his house, that ruled over all that he had.
+Put, I pray thee, thy hand under my
+thigh: 24:3 And I will make thee swear by the LORD, the God of heaven, and the God of the earth, that though shalt not take a wife unto my son of the daughters of the Canaanites, among whom I
+dwell: 24:4 But thou shalt go unto my country, and to my kindred, and take a wife unto my son Isaac.

+24:5 And the servant said unto him, Peradventure the woman will not be willing to follow me unto this land: must I needs bring thy son again unto the land from whence thou camest?
+24:6 And Abraham said unto him, Beware thou that thou bring not my son thither again.

+24:7 The LORD God of heaven, which took me from my father's house, and from the land of my kindred, and which spake unto me, and that sware unto me, saying, Unto thy seed will I give this land;
+he shall send his angel before thee, and thou shalt take a wife unto my son from thence.

 ## The Book of Psalms

 	Psalm 01